-IOX-NFCREADER Near Field Communication
+IOX-NFCREADERA Near Field Communication

 For a physical solution without the need for a mobile device, Geotab offers a hardware solution.
 The Geotab GO device has an expansion port for peripheral devices.
-The IOX-NFCREADER is a Near Field Communication reader that allows a driver to simply tap a key fob to sign into their vehicle.
+The IOX-NFCREADERA is a Near Field Communication reader that allows a driver to simply tap a key fob to sign into their vehicle.

 The sign in can be optional or enforced using the NFC driver reminder feature to provide audio feedback when the vehicle is started without a valid driver registration.
 A driver will be automatically logged out of the vehicle after a customizable period after the trip’s conclusion.

 This driver signout delay can be adjusted to suit delivery vehicles which use a long delay to prevent the driver from having to sign in on consecutive trips after a short delivery stop.
 A shorter signout delay might be used for shared or pool vehicles as consecutive trips are most likely with different drivers.

 When a whitelist of authorized drivers is assigned to a GO device, the IOX-NFCREADERA will only accept driver key tags assigned to an ID in that list.
 This can provide a layer of vehicle access security and to limit the types of vehicles a driver can access to within their licensing class.